 In The Battery, NYCEDC, in partnership with NYC Parks, BPCA and the Battery Conservancy, will invest $165 million to elevate the wharf and esplanade and integrate a protective barrier such as a berm at the back of the park.
 This design will preserve the look and feel of the existing park while strengthening the shoreline.
 Construction will begin in 2021.

-In the Two Bridges neighborhood, NYCEDC is designing an integrated flood protection system comprised of permanent barriers and deployable or ‘flip up’ protections that will protect view corridors and public access.
+In the Two Bridges neighborhood, NYCEDC is designing an integrated flood protection system comprising permanent barriers and deployable or ‘flip up’ protections that will protect view corridors and public access.
 DDC will manage construction of the $200 million investment, which will begin in 2021.

 Beginning in the Spring, the City will establish a robust community engagement process to discuss the study, its strategies, dedicated investments, and further planning.
 Dedicated community outreach programs will take place for each of the advancing capital projects as well as for the Financial District and Seaport Climate Resilience Master Plan.